bomeara/phydocker/README.md

 # phydocker
 Dockerfile for phylogenetics in R

-`docker build --no-cache -t bomeara/phydocker .`
+`docker build -t bomeara/phydocker .`

 `docker push bomeara/phydocker`

 As a user, install docker.
 Then in a command window or within docker:

-`sudo docker run -d -p 8787:8787 bomeara/phydocker`
+`docker run -it --name bomeara/phydocker -v /Path/To/My/Folder:/data -p 8787:8787 bomeara/phydocker`

-Follow docker instructions for linking to a local directory.
+Then you can go to http://localhost:8787 to run it; log in as `rstudio` with password `rstudio`.

+Replace `/Path/To/My/Folder` with the full path to the folder